The-Wishlist-Co/docs/index.md

 - [**Authentication API**](authenticationsvcApi.md#authentication-api)

-	The Authentication Service generates the bearer token, which is used in the request header to interact with the application.
+	The Authentication API generates the bearer token, which is used in the request header to interact with the application.

 	- [*Representations*](authenticationsvcApi.md#representations)